-- If you’re painting your shiplap white (and it’s already been primed), I wouldn’t paint your final white in between the boards.
-I find the slightly different tone of the primer in the grooves makes the grooves pop and you don’t notice that it’s a different white because it just looks like a shadow line.
+- If you’re painting horizontal shiplap white (and it’s already been primed), I wouldn’t paint your final white in between the boards.
+I find the slightly different tone of the primer in the grooves makes the grooves pop and you don’t notice that it’s a different white because it just looks like a shadow.

-- The paint colors we’ve used are posted on the individual room “sources pages” on our website so pick any room you want to know about, go to that source page, and you’ll find the relevant paint colors we used listed at the bottom.
+- The paint colors we’ve used are recapped on this page: Paint Colors and Stain Recap, and also posted on the individual room “sources pages” on our website so pick any room you want to know about, go to that source page, and you’ll find the relevant paint colors we used listed at the bottom.
 If you need help navigating, here’s our website roadmap.